MattLong34/electrify-frontend/README.md

 ## Status

-Version 1.0 is complete and will be deployed soon.
+Version 1.0 is complete and deployed (https://get-electrified.web.app)!

 Future versions may include an expanded vehicle inventory, vehicle sort features, and UI/UX improvements.